srmklive/laravel-paypal/README.md

 * Use following command to install:

-If you intend to use ExpressCheckout, please to the following [README](https://github.com/srmklive/laravel-paypal/tree/v1.0). *v2.0* & *v3.0* uses the new rest api.
+If you intend to use ExpressCheckout, please see this: [README](https://github.com/srmklive/laravel-paypal/tree/v1.0). *v2.0* & *v3.0* uses the new rest api.

 ```bash
 composer require srmklive/paypal:~3.0